Charles IV of Spain: Abdications of Bayonne

 Riots, and a popular revolt at the winter palace Aranjuez, in 1808 forced the king to abdicate on 19 March, in favor of his son.
 Ferdinand took the throne as Ferdinand VII, but was mistrusted by Napoleon, who had 100,000 soldiers stationed in Spain by that time due to the ongoing War of the Third Coalition.

-The ousted King, having appealed to Napoleon for help in regaining his throne, was summoned before Napoleon in Bayonne, along with his son, in April 1808.
+The ousted king, having appealed to Napoleon for help in regaining his throne, was summoned before Napoleon in Bayonne, along with his son, in April 1808.
 Napoleon forced both Charles and his son to abdicate, declared the Bourbon dynasty of Spain deposed, and installed his brother, Joseph Bonaparte, as King Joseph I of Spain, which began the Peninsular War.

 Later life and death

-Following Napoleon's deposing of the Bourbon dynasty, the ex-King, his wife, and former Prime Minister Godoy were held captive in France first at the château de Compiègne and three years in Marseille (where a neighborhood was named after him).
+Following Napoleon's deposing of the Bourbon dynasty, the ex-King, his wife, and former prime minister Godoy were held captive in France first at the château de Compiègne and three years in Marseille (where a neighborhood was named after him).
 After the collapse of the regime installed by Napoleon, Ferdinand VII was restored to the throne.
-The former Charles IV drifted about Europe until 1812, when he finally settled in Rome, in the Palazzo Barberini.Manuel de Godoy#Exile His wife died on 2 January 1819, followed shortly by Charles, who died on 20 January of the same year.
+The former Charles IV drifted about Europe until 1812, when he finally settled in Rome, in the Palazzo Barberini.
+His wife died on 2 January 1819, followed shortly by Charles, who died on 19 January of the same year.
+At the time of his death Charles was visiting his brother Ferdinand I of the Two Sicilies in Naples.
 Sir Francis Ronalds included a detailed description of the funeral in his travel journal.

 Character

 Well-meaning and pious, Charles IV floundered in a series of international crises beyond his capacity to handle.
+He was said to be 'despotic, sluggish and stupid'.
+He was also noted as a former wrestler who spent many a time hunting.
 He was painted by Francisco Goya in a number of official court portraits, which numerous art critics have seen as satires on the King's stout vacuity.